 - Visiting Nurses, including Hospice Care

-The National Alliance of Research Associates Programs (NARAP) has summer opportunities to help enroll patients in emergency department research, a combination of assisting with clinical research and interacting with patients.
+- National Alliance of Research Associates Programs (NARAP), opportunities to help enroll patients in emergency department research, a combination of assisting with clinical research and interacting with patients.

 Another possibility for summers would be to work or volunteer as a counselor at a camp for children with special needs such as diabetes, cancer or muscular dystrophy.

 It's essential to learn about health care in the United States, however, if you also want to help in other countries, you may wish to participate in a medical mission trip, some of which are listed by the American Medical Student Association (AMSA).
 Some admissions committee members have expressed concerns about students on international trips practicing medicine without proper education, training and supervision.
 In response, the AAMC has posted Guidelines for Premedical and Medical Students Providing Patient Care During Clinical Experiences Abroad (pdf).
-Some KU students have also expressed concern about the real impact of volunteering on the communities they've tried to serve, and have recommended viewing Holland's "First, Do No Harm: A Qualitative Research Documentary" video as an introduction to these issues.
+And, because there's also a risk of well-intentioned programs doing more harm than good, KU's Center for Service Learning has posted some important Considerations for Serving Ethically.

-If you'd like to go abroad, as an alternative to medical mission trips, you may want to consider medical internships in more developed countries, some of which are listed by KU's Office of Study Abroad.
+If you'd like to go abroad, as an alternative to medical mission trips, you may want to consider medical internships which emphasize learning in more developed countries, some of which are listed by KU's Office of Study Abroad.

-As far as working in a health care setting, Johnson County Community College offers training for some entry-level health professions, including certified nurse aide and home health aide, and some employers offer or reimburse for training.
+As far as working in a health care setting, Johnson County Community College and Trinity Career Institute offers training for some entry-level health professions, including certified nurse aide and home health aide, and some employers offer or reimburse for training.